World Hindu Economic Forum: New Delhi, Bharat 2014

 Prominent speakers expected are the Dalai Lama, Swami Dayananda Saraswati, Dr. Mohanrao Bhagwat, Sarsanghchalak, Hon’ble Ministers: Shri Nitin Gadkari, Minister of Road Transport and Highways, Smt.
 Smriti Irani, Minister of Human Resources Development, Smt.
 Nirmala Sitharaman, Minister of State for Commerce and Industry, Dr. Ashni Singh, Minister of Finance, Republic of Guyana; Eminent Scientists: G.Madhavan Nair, Dr. Vijay Bhatkar, leading educationists: Prof. S.B.
-Majumdar, Dr. G. Visvanthan, Prof. Kapil Kapoor, Film Makers Priyadarshan and Major Ravi, Popular film actress from South Smt.
-Sukanya Ramesh also joined and spoke in the event.
+Majumdar, Dr. G. Visvanthan, Prof. Kapil Kapoor, filmmakers Priyadarshan and Major Ravi, Popular film actress from South Smt.
+Sukanya Ramesh also joined and spoke at the event.

 Bangkok 2013

 The conference was inaugurated by Shri D. Devadas, Member Organising Committee WHEF Bangkok, 2013; Shri Susheel Saraff, Chairman, Organising Committee WHEF 2013, Bangkok; Shri Arun Kumar Bajaj, Convener, WHEF Steering Committee; Dr. Gautam Sen, Member, WHEF Steering Committee, Retired Lecturer of London School of Economics & Political Science; H. E. Shri Anil Wadhwa, Ambassador of Bharat of Thailand; H. E. Dr. Olarn Chaipravat, President of the Thailand Trade Representative & Former Deputy Prime Minister of Thailand.

 H. E. Dr. Olarn Chaipravat welcomed all the delegates on behalf of the Prime Minister of Thailand and the Royal Thai Government.
 7 different sessions were conducted.
-The sessions included discussions on topics like Emerging opportunities & challenges from free trade agreement, regional economic communities & new geographical areas, Keynote Speeches from Businesses & Industries, Enormous opportunities of business in alternative energy and so on.
+The sessions included discussions on topics like Emerging opportunities & challenges from free trade agreements, regional economic communities & new geographical areas, Keynote Speeches from Businesses and industries, Enormous opportunities of business in alternative energy, and so on.
 The sessions were chaired by genius minds like Prof. (Dr.) R. Vaidyanathan, Shri Suresh Prabhu, Prof. (Dr.) Guna Magesan.
 One session was chaired by young and vibrant Kritika Bajaj.
 This underlined the greater involvement of youth in WHEF and many of its activities.
 Another such session was conducted by Liza Bhansali, Pritika Sharma & Nitika Sharma which focused on entrepreneurship among today's youth.
-Amit Srivastava presented the report on World Hindu and Student Conference organized in Bali during 2012.
-Shri S.V.Anand handed over the first copy of the book 'Global Handbook on Flooring' to Shri L. Gopakumar and Shri Vinod Kumar to mark the book's release.
-The conference united most of the influential personalities in the field of economy and business and led to lot of knowledge exchange.
-This catalyzed the efforts of strengthening economy.
+Amit Srivastava presented the report at the World Hindu and Student Conference organized in Bali in 2012.
+Shri S.V.
+Anand handed over the first copy of the book 'Global Handbook on Flooring' to Shri L. Gopakumar and Shri Vinod Kumar to mark the book's release.
+The conference united most of the influential personalities in the field of economy and business and led to a lot of knowledge exchange.
+This catalyzed the efforts to strengthen the economy.